 - 2 fresh garlic cloves, minced (2 teaspoons)

 - optional added seasonings: a 1/2 teaspoon herbes do provence, thyme or Italian seasoning

 - Options: 1 tablespoon chopped parsley, cilantro, extra Parmesan, crushed toasted nuts, lemon zest, microgreens, zaatar.

 - HEAT OVEN to 425F/218C.
-Line a pan with parchment paper or foil and place a wire rack (sprayed with oil) on top of the pan.
+Line a pan with parchment paper or foil and place a wire rack (sprayed with oil or cooking spray) on top of the pan.
 You can skip the wire rack, but the bottom of the zucchini might get a bit soggier.

 - CUT ZUCCHINIS INTO SPEARS: Slice each zucchini lengthwise in half.
 Then slice each half lengthwise in half again (or thirds if zucchinis are larger).
 Thickness of spears should be about 1/2 inch/1.3cm.

 - SEASON ZUCCHINIS: In a small bowl or plate, mix together oil, Parmesan, garlic, salt and pepper (and any optional seasonings you like).
-Coat zucchini spears with the mixture and place them, green skin side down, on the wire rack in a single layer, not overlapping.
+Coat zucchini spears with the mixture and place them, green skin side down, on the wire rack in a single layer on the rimmed baking sheet, not overlapping.